 As you dry-fit boards without glue at this stage, also pay attention to the orientation of curved growth rings visible on board ends.
 Most boards show a cupped, concave growth ring pattern, oriented towards one board face or another.
-Some woodworkers like to orient cups of neighbouring boards in the same direction, but I’ve had better luck alternating the cups – one up, next one down.
+Some woodworkers like to orient cups of neighbouring boards in the same direction, but I’ve had better luck alternating the growth ring cups – one up, next one down.
 If one particular board face looks great, feel free to put it into view even if it puts the ring pattern out of sync.
 Click here to learn more about orienting growth rings properly.
-With all neighbouring boards fitting tightly, mark mating edges with an X, so you know the way the boards go together best when it comes time to apply glue.
+With all neighbouring boards fitting tightly, mark mating edges with an X on their faces, so you know the way the boards go together best when it comes time to apply glue.

 It’s not necessary to install biscuits or dowels along board edges for strength, since modern wood glues form a bond that’s stronger than wood.
 Biscuits or dowels do help with board-to-board alignment, but I find installing them more trouble than it’s worth.
-In 30+ years of cabinetmaking I’ve used glued alone for edge gluing with no issues.
+In 30+ years of cabinetmaking I’ve used glued alone for edge gluing with no issues ever.

 Edge-Gluing Step#2: Clamping and Glue-Up